Horkyze/docker-zero-to-hero/todo/readme.md

 1. Check if the containers are running:
    ```
-   docker-compose ps
+   docker compose ps
    ```

 2. View the logs:
    ```
-   docker-compose logs
+   docker compose logs
    ```

-3. If you make changes to the Dockerfile or docker-compose.yml, rebuild the images:
+3. If you make changes to the Dockerfile or docker compose.yml, rebuild the images:
    ```
-   docker-compose up -d --build
+   docker compose up -d --build
    ```

 ## File Structure